This set of Engineering Mechanics Multiple Choice Questions & Answers (MCQs) focuses on “Frictional Forces on Flat Belts”.

-Explanation: The friction is the phenomena that defines that there is a resistance which is present there between the two surfaces.
+Explanation: The friction is the phenomena that define that there is a resistance which is present there between the two surfaces.
 The two surfaces are in contact and the friction applies at that surface only, resisting the motion of the surface.

 2. The frictional force in the belts always acts ____________ to the surface of the application of the friction.

 Explanation: The friction is the phenomena that defines that there is a resistance which is present there between the two surfaces.
 This friction is applied tangentially to the surfaces in contact.
-Thus the main thing is that the forces on both of the surfaces act tangential to each other.
+Thus the main thing is that the forces on both of the surfaces act as a tangential to each other.

 a) 2.59m and 1.50m respectively